GoogleChrome/rendertron/CONTRIBUTING.md

 # How to Contribute

-First of all, thank you for your interest in Puppeteer!
+First of all, thank you for your interest in Rendertron!
 We'd love to accept your patches and contributions!

 ## Contributor License Agreement